 The derived general expression for the equivalent axion current takes into account the axion source interaction with both cavity and extracting probes.
 It shows how the electromagnetic energy generated by the axion-photon coupling is split into two terms: the extracted power (delivered to the ports) and the dissipated power (Ohmic losses).
 To the authors knowledge, available commercial full-wave electromagnetic simulators cannot deal nowadays with this axion-photon interaction problem.

-In order to verify the correctness of the proposed technique an accurate comparison with previous bibliography data has been carried out showing a good agreement nearby the main resonance peak.
+In order to verify the proposed technique an accurate comparison with previous bibliography data has been carried out showing a good agreement nearby the main resonance peak.
 Additionally, precise results in a wide-band region around the working frequency have also been provided.
-This has allowed to point out the importance of higher order modes, showing that care must be taken since the whole experiment reliability can be affected by neighboring resonant modes.
+This has allowed highlight the importance of higher order modes, showing that care must be taken since the whole experiment reliability can be affected by neighboring resonant modes.
 Depending on the nearness to the axion resonance and the form factor, the axion can be coupled to more than one mode.
 A well-designed experiment will try to separate enough the main mode from neighbouring modes in order to consider the modal overlapping negligible.